 Credit unions with only a couple hundred members and lacks a strong online presence will not have a $100K in a social media budget, but should still have a running blog at the very least.

-In the File survey, they concluded marketing departments of credit unions are primarily in charge of social media, but the majority (61.4%) spend less than two hours a week managing the program, indicating that the use of social media is still a hobby for many credit unions.
+In the File survey, they concluded marketing departments of credit unions are primarily in charge of social media, but the majority (61.4%) spend less than two hours a week managing the platforms and handles, indicating that the use of social media is still a hobby for many credit unions.
 That number is growing so when pitching to a client that most likely utilize the free platform of social media, emphasizing new target audience in this case millennials and examples of your own successful social media campaign.
 This help add value to your bottom line.

 Matchnode goes a great job in breaking down how for large-scale regional or national credit unions like Navy Federal Credit Union or Allient, it is typical for them to expect to spend $150+ on social media budget.
 They have many locations and their membership numbers are in the tens or hundreds of thousands, if not more.
 At this size, there should already be a pretty substantial marketing budget set aside.
 With a larger budget, the credit union usually have a multi-channel digital marketing strategy or are in the process of building one.

 The Bureau of Labor Statistics states through the internet, advertising campaigns can reach a target audience across many platforms.
 This greater reach can increase the scale of the campaigns that advertising and promotions managers oversee.
 With better advertising management software, advertising and promotions managers can control campaigns more easily.